-This case involved a sales and use tax assessment against a television station that claimed exemptions under the District's QHTC laws.
+This case involved a sales and use tax assessment against a television station that claimed exemptions under the District's qualified high technology company ("QHTC") laws.
 The D.C.
 Court of Appeals affirmed a ruling by the OAH, which held that WRC-TV, a broadcast television station that received a majority of its income from advertisements, was not a QHTC.